nvim-neo-tree/neo-tree.nvim/README.md

 2. Stable.
 3. Easy to customize.

-## Easy to maintain and enhance
+### Easy to maintain and enhance

 This plugin will be designed from the begining to be asynchronous and have an architecture that can handle all of the features you would want of a mature tree plugin.
 Modules will be as small, decoupled, and generic as possible.
 We will prefer functional over OOP.
-Renderers will not know about the items it is rendering, and item sources should not know anything about how they will be rendered.
-Code will be written to be easily read by other humans.
+These choices should make it easier to keep adding features without adding complexity.

 One big difference between this plugin and the ones that came before it, which is also what finally pushed me over the edge into making a new plugin, is that